 I was born in late December, 1948, and have been married to Charlene Mae Wilson (Charlie to her friends), since July 11, 1970.
 We have one daughter and one granddaughter.

 Charlie and I were born and raised in Cleveland, Ohio, but moved from our hometown in 1972.
-In our travels we have lived in: Denver, CO; San Jose, Oxnard and Riverside, CA; Post Falls (Coeur d’Alene) ID; Central Point (Medford) OR; Las Vegas, NV, and now – finally, Weeki Wachee, FL…
+In our travels we have lived in: Denver, CO; San Jose, Oxnard and Riverside, CA; Post Falls (Coeur d’Alene) ID; Central Point (Medford), Las Vegas, NV, and now – finally, Weeki Wachee, FL…

-Aside from those details, there are three primary things that any reader should understand about me, because these three factors explain a great deal about my drive, and how Father has used those “drives” to bring about the work you are reading today:
+There are three primary facts that any reader should know about me, because these three points explain a great deal about my personality; my drive, and how our Father has used those “drives”, to bring about the work(s) you are reading today:

-During my three, three year periods of unemployment, and my resulting studies, the very Word of Elohim itself leapt into my heart and soul, and the Messiah Personally touched me at the very deepest levels of my life!
-And, ever since the moment of my ‘rebirth’, I have studied the Bible on a word-by-word basis, using multiple Bible translations, and their respective concordances, in a search for the fullness of His truth.
-The Scriptural translations I have used throughout the years, include:
+Truly, during my three, 3-year periods of unemployment, and my resulting studies, the very Word of Elohim itself leapt into my heart, soul and spirit, and the Messiah Personally touched me at the very deepest levels of my existence!
+And, ever since the moment of my ‘rebirth’, I have studied the Bible on a word-by-word basis, using multiple Bible translations and their respective concordances, as I have searched for the fullness of His truth.

 1. New American Standard Bible (NASB)